se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 </html>
 ```

 The one unique thing in the above example is the `<my-app>` element, as that’s not an element you would normally use in a web-based application.
-Angular’s extends the vocabulary of HTML by allowing you do define your own tags.
+Angular extends the vocabulary of HTML by allowing you do define your own tags.
 These custom tags are known as components.

 Let's now look at some TypeScript code that defines the `<my-app>` component.